particle-iot/docs/src/content/datasheets/app-notes/an010-finite-state-machines.md

 ---
 # AN010 - Finite State Machines

-The full code examples for this application note can be found in the [Github repository](https://github.com/particle-iot/app-notes/tree/master/AN010-Finite-State-Machines) for this project.

 Finite State Machines (FSM) are a great way to organize your code on embedded devices.
 The basic concepts are:

 - Each step is organized into a state, with defined exit conditions that cause it to transfer to other state(s).